Eve-Ramat/alx-system_engineering-devops/0x00-shell_basics/README.md

 (20) **school.mgc:** Creates a magic file school.mgc that can be used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0.

+(20) **school.mgc:** Creates a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.